unassert-js/babel-plugin-unassert/README.md

 babel-plugin-unassert
 ================================

-[Babel](http://babeljs.io/) plugin to remove assertions on build.
+[Babel](http://babeljs.io/) plugin to encourage Design by Contract (DbC).

-Encourages Design by Contract (DbC).
-Use assertions in production code!
-Write more assertions!
+babel-plugin-unassert removes assertions on build.
+So you can use assertions to declare preconditions, postconditions and invariants.

 [![Build Status][travis-image]][travis-url]
 [![NPM version][npm-image]][npm-url]